YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 Because no one else will.
 I've learned this the hard way.

-### Lesson 4: Company Culture Does Matter
+### Lesson 4: Company Culture Matters

 I checked on the internet and found out that there are four main types of company cultures: clan culture, adhocracy culture, market culture, hierarchy culture.
 Personally I like clan culture the most, which is what experienced during my internship.
+In particular, I enjoy working in a mission-driven organization.

-### Lesson 5: Keep A Work Log
+### Lesson 5: Keep A Work Log/Put Work Organized In A Neat Folder

 One thing I regret is not documenting my work in a clear and coherent manner.
 By keeping a work log, I would have a clearer sense of what I struggled with or how I progressed in my career.

-### Lesson 6: Put All the Work In A Neat Folder
+### Lesson 6: Have A Agenda Slide For All Presentations